Silicon Materials Workshop

 Joao Serra and Gianluca Coletti.

-This year and for the second time, we offer the participants of the SiMat and CSSC workshops a joint and unique event hosted by the University of Lisbon in Portugal, from September the 1st to the 3rd, 2021 (NEW DATE).
-The CSSC workshop is focused on the silicon material and the substrate with strong attention on crystallization.
+This year and for the second time, we offer the participants of the SiMat and CSSC workshops a joint and unique virtual event hosted by the University of Lisbon in Portugal, (Autumn 2021).
+The CSSC workshop focuses on the silicon material and the substrate with strong attention on crystallization.
 The SiMat workshop focuses on the connection between silicon materials and cell and module technologies.
 Combining the two workshops will create a fantastic opportunity to exchange knowledge and insights between industrial and scientific participants from the two communities.
-The program will include invited and contributed oral and poster presentations in addition to several open forum discussions on selected topics.
+The program will include invited and contributed oral and poster presentations in addition to open forum discussions on selected topics.

 Welcome to a unique silicon for photovoltaics online event.

 Topics to be covered at the workshop are: